 Day 11: Dadès - Cirque de Jaffar - Zaida

 Today the king stage awaits: The Cirque de Jaffar.
-Dried up riverbeds, narrow gorges, rocky ledges, and magnificent views make this day the most challenging off-road section of the tour.
+Dried-up riverbeds, narrow gorges, rocky steps, and magnificent views make this day the most demanding off-road section of the tour.

 Day 12: Zaida - Azrou: The forest surprises

-After days filled with shades of brown and red, we surprisingly dive into green.
+After days full of browns and reds, we surprisingly dive into green.
 The Khenifra National Park with Barbary macaques, mountain meadows, and forest passages feels like another world.

-Tracks and small paths gently lead us back north.
+Tracks and small paths gently bring us back northwards.
 Camp among fruit trees.

 Stage: approx. 185 km, tracks & forest paths